JeffersonLab/SRO-RTDP/rtdp/src/cpu_emu/README.md

 	>>> time.sleep(10) # MUST wait enough time for emulation to finish
 	>>> rtdp.parse_emu_logs()

+<b>Note</b> the use of the

+	>>> time.sleep(10) # MUST wait enough time for emulation to finish

+Python command step.
+This is necessary to allow the emulation components to finish processing and close their log files before they are remotely retrieved by the following

+	>>> rtdp.parse_emu_logs()

+command.
+Failure to wait adequate time leads to upredictable results.

 Plots can then be produced individually as follows:

 	>>> rtdp.plot_rcv_bit_rate()